Bioinformatics

 Image and signal processing allow extraction of useful results from large amounts of raw data.
-In the field of genetics, it aids in sequencing and annotating genomes and their observed mutations.
-It plays a role in the text mining of biological literature and the development of biological and gene ontologies to organize and query biological data.
+It aids in sequencing and annotating genomes and their observed mutations.
+Bioinformatics includes text mining of biological literature and the development of biological and gene ontologies to organize and query biological data.
 It also plays a role in the analysis of gene and protein expression and regulation.
-Bioinformatics tools aid in comparing, analyzing and interpreting genetic and genomic data and more generally in the understanding of evolutionary aspects of molecular biology.
+Bioinformatic tools aid in comparing, analyzing, interpreting genetic and genomic data and in the understanding of evolutionary aspects of molecular biology.
 At a more integrative level, it helps analyze and catalogue the biological pathways and networks that are an important part of systems biology.
 In structural biology, it aids in the simulation and modeling of DNA, RNA, proteins as well as biomolecular interactions.

 History

-Historically, the term bioinformatics did not mean what it means today.
-Paulien Hogeweg and Ben Hesper coined it in 1970 to refer to the study of information processes in biotic systems.
+The first definition of the term bioinformatics was coined by Paulien Hogeweg and Ben Hesper in 1970, to refer to the study of information processes in biotic systems.
 This definition placed bioinformatics as a field parallel to biochemistry (the study of chemical processes in biological systems).

+Bioinformatics and computational biology involved the analysis of biological data, particularly DNA, RNA, and protein sequences.
+The field of bioinformatics experienced explosive growth starting in the mid-1990s, driven largely by the Human Genome Project and by rapid advances in DNA sequencing technology.